I'm a Gen AI Maximalist and Why You Should Be, Too

 This is a signal that the gen AI era is still early in its infancy.
 The build-out of this capacity and continued advancements in the algorithms, tooling, and ecosystem will push us closer to that 1:1 ratio of producers to consumers (one might still consume content or a model produced by a creator, but producing a personalized version of it will be a prompt away).

-The stakes are incredibly high because just as Google and Meta became trillion dollar advertising companies with the transition of content consumption from broadcast and cable to the Internet — if the future of content is AI generate — the platform that can deliver this future of content to the consumer will enrich themselves with trillions more.
+The stakes are incredibly high because just as Google and Meta became trillion dollar advertising companies with the transition of content consumption from broadcast and cable to the Internet — if the future of content is AI generated — the platform that can deliver this future of content to the consumer will enrich themselves with trillions more.

 Closing Thoughts